 In this post, I’m going to discuss the essential axis of intimacy; trust and betrayal.
 The success or failure of intimate relationships depends on these factors.
 Forgiveness is the mitigating force.

 “There are lots of ways to betray somebody.
 For example, just lying is a betrayal.
 Not being transparent – being hidden – is a way of betraying.”
 Dr. John Gottman

 Contrary to popular belief, forgiveness is not necessarily a predictable or natural process.
 It’s helpful to think about forgiveness as either “positive” or “negative.”
 In positive forgiveness, the hurt partner, with the offending partner’s aid, endures and eventually overcomes the initial shock of betrayal.

 They work with their offending partner toward a greater mutual understanding and empathy.
 This deep unpacking of the circumstances surrounding the betrayal helps to reduce anxiety and repair the marital bond.
-Effective affair recovery is a classic example of “positive” forgiveness.
+Active affair recovery is a classic example of “positive” forgiveness.